Azure/arc_jumpstart_drops/script_automation/aks_kaito/_index.md

 * **GPU Quota Issues**: If you encounter GPU quota issues, request quota relief through the appropriate channels.
 Ensure that your subscription has access to the necessary GPU resources.

-* **Deployment Failures**: If KAITO fails to deploy, check the configuration files and ensure that all dependencies are installed correctly.
-Refer to the logs for more details on the errors.
+* **Deployment Failures**: If KAITO fails to deploy, inspect the pod logs using kubectl for more details on the errors.